WindowsNotifications/quickstart-snoozable-toasts-even-if-computer-is-off/README.md

-# quickstart-snoozable-toasts-even-if-computer-is-off
+# Quickstart: How to create a snoozable toast that will still re-appear even if the user had their computer off for a long time

-Quickstart: How to create a snoozable toast that will still re-appear even if the user had their computer off for a long time
+Scheduled toasts have a 5 minute delivery window, if that window is missed (since the computer is off), the notification is dropped.
+So how can we work around that?
+This sample illustrates how.